-The ever increasing workload and the constantly changing curriculum, as teachers wonder whether they really can continue to be effective as they work well beyond 60.
+The ever increasing workload and the constantly changing curriculum causes concern, as teachers wonder whether they really can teach well beyond 60.
 There are fears of being completely drained, too tired and exhausted to provide that excellent education for children that they all strive for.

 This makes me sad.
 It makes me worried for the profession.
 It makes me worried for the next generation of pupils.

 There is no doubt that teaching is a stressful job.
 Recent research showed that, out of 80 careers, teaching is constantly in the top 3 most stressful.
 In an EIS survey of 7000 Scottish teachers in 2014 there were only 16% of teachers who were reporting no current workplace stress.

 What difference does it make?

-Few consider the impact that these decisions might have on their pension.
-I certainly didn’t 10 years ago.
-Life with 3 young kids and a full-time contract just became too stressful for me, so I cut down to 0.4fte and started my own bookkeeping business.
-While this definitely helped me to get a much better work/life balance, at the time I didn’t fully consider the impact that this would have on my pension.
-With plans of travel, sport and socialising in my retirement my predicted pension is just not going to be enough.
+Teaching full-time with 3 young kids was too stressful for me, so I cut down to 0.4fte and started my own bookkeeping business.
+While this helped me to get a better work/life balance, at the time I didn’t fully consider the impact that this would have on my pension.
+With plans of travel, sport and socialising in my retirement my predicted teacher's pension is just not going to be enough.

 In the Scottish Teachers’ Pension Scheme 2015 we are still allowed to retire at 55 and my current plan is to leave teaching then.
-I won’t get my full pension until I am 67, and although I will be able to access it from my old NPA which is 60, the amount I would receive would be reduced for early payment.
+I won’t get my full teacher's pension until I am 67, and although I will be able to access it from my old NPA which is 60, the amount I would receive would be reduced for early payment.